Return to Index

 This is a noninvasive vascular study that uses ultrasound technology to visualize the flow of blood in the veins.
 It is primarily used to diagnose deep vein thrombosis (DVT), or blood clots in the major veins of the legs, which can break off and obstruct blood vessels in the lungs.

 Like angiography, venography uses injected dyes and x-rays to examine the interior of blood vessels (in this case veins).
-This procedure can also be used to diagnose DVT, though duplex venous ultrasound is usually more desirable because it is not invasive.
+This procedure can also be used to diagnose DVT, though duplex venous ultrasound is usually a better option because it is not invasive.

 In a CT scan, a computer creates cross-sectional images from a series of x-ray scans.
 These images allow doctors to detect abnormalities in the brain, such as a stroke.
 Newer CT scanners, called multidetector scanners, allow doctors to evaluate the heart, particularly the coronary arteries, for the presence of calcium deposits and atherosclerosis.